Damilola Ogunbiyi: Life

 She is the Chief Executive Officer of Sustainable Energy for All and the Special Representative of the Secretary-General for Sustainable Energy for All.
 She is Co-Chair of UN-Energy.
-She argues that nearly 90% of the 675 million people who live without electricity and in the Global South.
+She argues that nearly 90% of the 666 million people who live without electricity are in the Global South.
 She wants to see this all changed by 2030.

-In 2024 she was named by Times Magazine in their 100 Most Influential Climate Leaders in Business.
+In 2026 she was named by TIME Magazine as an honoree of their TIME Earth Awards, in 2025 she was named by Forbes in their 50 Sustainability Leaders list, and in 2024 she was named by TIME Magazine in their 100 Most Influential Climate Leaders in Business.